Banning E-Cigarettes Will Drive People Back to Smoking

 A new study has found that many people who vape would turn back to cigarettes if e-cigarettes were banned.

-The study, which was conducted at the US Duke University asked current users of e-cigarettes what they would do if they couldn't get their favourite e-cig anymore.
+The study which was conducted at the US Duke University and asked current users of e-cigarettes what they would do if they couldn't get their e-cig anymore.

 The research started because the FDA (the USA's Food, Drug and Alcohol regulators) have started looking into e-cigarettes and maybe cracking down on them, or even banning e-cigarettes completely.